YangZiyi121/Project_294/README.md

 The control binary word is as follows `[PC_1b, MUX1_1b, MUX_1b, MUX3_1b, RF_2b, MUX4_1b, ALU_4b, IO_2b, DM_2b, MUX5_2b]` where `XX_yb` is seen as the component `XX` and `y` is the number of control bits it receives.

 For all the components, the control signals corresponding values are given in the source code files.

-## TODO List
-1- only addi and out are fully tested, other instructions are not tested 2- make branching architecture: right now branching and program counter is not impelemented at all 3- latency for multiply and division are postponed, they are set to latency 1 for now 4- only hello world works, test other files at your own peril.